 Automation can also save you an enormous amount of time.
 Which brings us to our next topic:

-When you first start selling on Amazon, the tools you need will be pretty basic: good lighting, a camera, and a white background if you’re taking your own photos; a spreadsheet program; packaging supplies; etc.
+When you first start selling on Amazon, the tools you need will be pretty basic: some basic equipment for taking photos for Amazon if you're selling a product of your own; a spreadsheet program; packaging supplies; etc.

 But as your operation grows and becomes more complex, you’ll also need more advanced tools.